 Historic England, working through the Building Limes Forum, funded a PhD at the University of Bath to assess the properties and performance of natural hydraulic lime mortars for conservation.

 Mortar testing has been a long-standing source of controversy in the construction industry.
 A recent study by Christiano Figueiredo, Alison Henry and Stafford Holmes over two years found several problems with how mortars are tested for compliance with BS EN 459.
-Including that it does not give accurate data about “real” mortar made from them, producing test results that aren’t relevant to end users.
-These results ensure that European laboratories can still compare themselves against each other even if their materials don’t match up exactly.
+That it does not give accurate data about “real” mortar made from them, producing test results that aren’t relevant to end users, these results ensure that European laboratories can still compare themselves against each other even if their materials don’t match up exactly.

-The objective here (borrowed from Portland cement) isn’t geared towards helping you find out what type or quality works best; instead, they are looking at providing meaningful information on consistency levels.
+The objective here (borrowed from Portland cement) isn’t geared towards helping you determine what type or quality works best; instead, they are looking at providing meaningful information on consistency levels.